Learn from the best, with the best

 The EFP is delivered in New Zealand, Australia and Singapore.

 Participants will explore the latest thinking on leadership in the public and not-for-profit sector.

 "The EFP has given me confidence to challenge areas where I might think that I’m a bit comfortable to see if I can get more out of myself, and more importantly, more out of those that I work with, to deliver better public value to the community."

 The EFP leadership framework underpins the themes, content and teaching methods of our program, highlighting the capabilities required of a successful leader.
-These include:

 The framework looks at the interactive dynamics faced by public sector leaders and explores how you can better respond to competing requirements.
 You will analyse concepts, frameworks and techniques to discover how you can frame discussion, planning and strategic action.

 In the third week of the program, you will see first-hand how Singapore approaches capacity and capability building, future planning, and the promotion of quality public services.